Lenovo 300e Yoga Chromebook Gen 4

 Performance from the MediaTek Kompanio 520 processor proves adequate for the Chrome OS workloads this device targets.
 The octa-core ARM processor pairs two high-performance Cortex-A76 cores running at 2.05 GHz with six efficiency-focused Cortex-A55 cores, delivering responsive performance for web browsing, document editing, video streaming, and educational applications.
 The integrated Mali-G52 GPU handles graphics duties competently, enabling smooth 1080p video playback and basic casual gaming.
 With 4GB of LPDDR4X memory, the system handles typical workloads well with multiple browser tabs and Google Workspace applications running simultaneously, though power users pushing beyond a dozen tabs may notice occasional slowdowns.

 The connectivity options strike a practical balance for education and home use scenarios.
 Two USB 3.2 Gen 1 Type-A ports accommodate traditional peripherals like mice, keyboards, and flash drives, while the single USB-C 3.2 Gen 1 port handles charging, data transfer, and DisplayPort video output for connecting external monitors.
 The full-size HDMI 1.4b port enables direct connection to classroom projectors and external displays without requiring adapters, a thoughtful inclusion that many competing Chromebooks omit.
 Wi-Fi 6 (802.11ax) provides fast, reliable wireless connectivity with improved performance in congested network environments, and Bluetooth 5.1 enables connection to wireless peripherals and audio devices.
+There is no built-in Ethernet port, but a USB Ethernet adapter can be connected through the USB-A ports for wired networking in lab environments.

 Customer Reviews of the Lenovo 300e Yoga Chromebook Gen 4